kthohr/optim/README.md

 ## Installation

 OptimLib is available as a compiled shared library, or as header-only library, for Unix-alike systems only (e.g., popular Linux-based distros, as well as macOS).
-Use of this library on a Windows-based system, with or without MSVC, **is not supported**.
+Use of this library with Windows-based systems, with or without MSVC, **is not supported**.

 ### Requirements